prefab-cloud/prefab-editor-tools/README.md

 ## Features

 - Diagnostics indicate missing config/flag keys
-- Evaluation metrics on hover
+- Variants and evaluation metrics on hover
 - Config/Flag key completion
 - Code Lens to create a flag
-- Code Lens to toggle local flag variants for testing
+- Code Lens to override local flag variants for testing
+- Toggle default values for flags for environments
+- Opt-in: Extract string to config
 - More soon!